 GNRS 508AResearch and Theory in Advanced Practice Nursing

 GNRS 587Community Health Nursing

 GNRS 588Advanced Nursing Care of Adults - Leadership

 Description of Clinical Residency

-Note: Before taking advanced practice clinical courses for completion of the MSN degree, the student must successfully complete the clinical residency/internship and achieve the passing score required by the California Board of Registered Nursing (BRN) on the NCLEX exam.
+Note: Before taking advanced practice clinical courses for completion of the MSN degree, the student must successfully complete the clinical residency and achieve the passing score required by the California Board of Registered Nursing (BRN) on the NCLEX exam.